ilcapitanomaldini/blog/_posts/2021-3-04-Swift-iOS-Quick-Ref.md

 ---

-######This is a live document that will be updated with new topics.
-The aim is to create a collection of quick reference notes for review/practice.
+_This is a live document that will be updated with new topics.
+The aim is to create a collection of quick reference notes for review/practice._

 ## iOS

- - Static vs. dynamic libraries/frameworks
+ - Static vs. dynamic libraries/frameworks:
  	Libraries are files that define pieces of code and data that are not a part of your Xcode target.
 Libraries fall into two categories based on how they are linked to the app:
 	Static libraries — .a
 	Dynamic libraries — .dylib
 	Additionally, a special kind of library exists: